Esri/torii-provider-arcgis/README.md

 };
 ```

-Since torii is really designed to work with 'pop-up' style oAuth, in order to have the login page injected in the iframe on a specific template (i.e. /signin), we need to do a little more work.
+Since torii is really designed to work with 'pop-up' style OAuth, in order to have the login page injected in the iframe on a specific template (i.e. /signin), we need to do a little more work.

 Torii has a iframe placeholder component, and this needs to be in the DOM before we can call `session.open`.
 So we add it into the signin template